Simhyeon/gdmarp/README.md

 - Main file should be called **'index.md'**
 - Files you want to include should in located in directory named **'inc'**
 - Built pptx file is always saved in directory named build and will be made if not existent.
+- use --no-default option to prevent unexpected error if not initiated

 Other than that you can call compile commands regardless of init command usage.
 However you cannot use csv, style macro or text macro without m4\_ext folder.